 - Los Guachimontones – Jalisco.
 Remnants of ancient city of Teuchitlan culture, 300 BC - 900 AD.
 Characteristic monument – 10 unusual stepped circular pyramids up to 18 m high.

 - Great Pyramid of Cholula – Puebla.
-World’s largest structure, built in 3rd century BC – 9th century AD.
+World’s largest structure, built in the 3rd century BC – 9th century AD.
 Base of pyramid is 450 x 450 m, height – 66 m.
 Volume of construction material exceeds the volume of Great Pyramid of Giza nearly two times.

 - Teotihuacan – México.
 One of the largest ancient cities in the world containing numerous monuments of architecture and art.
-Established circa 200 BC and was abandoned in 7th - 8th centuries AD.
+Established sometimes around 200 BC and was abandoned in the 7th - 8th centuries AD.
 Hugely impressive monument of urban planning is Avenue of the Dead.
 Exceptional structure is Pyramid of the Sun – third largest ancient pyramid in the world.
 Height – 71,2 m.
 Pyramid of the Moon is an older pyramid from 200 – 450 AD, 42 m high.
 Site contains numerous valuable murals.